Does Amazon deliver on Sunday?

 1. Sunday delivery exists in most US urban and suburban zip codes.
 Not every zip code.
 Rural coverage is uneven.
 Amazon does not publish an eligibility list, so the only reliable check is to enter your address at checkout and see if Sunday appears as a delivery date.

-2. Three carriers handle Sunday volume.
+2. Two carriers handle Amazon's Sunday volume.
 Amazon Logistics' DSP fleet handles the bulk of it in metros.
 USPS, the original 2013 partner, still runs Sunday volume where Amazon Logistics density is thin or where the routing logic prefers USPS.
-A small amount of UPS volume moves on select expedited lanes.
+UPS is effectively out after cutting more than half its Amazon volume by June 2026, and FedEx, despite running the broadest Sunday residential network in the country, does not carry Amazon's own parcels.

 3. There is no Sunday surcharge for Prime.
 Sunday delivery is bundled into Prime's standard shipping benefits, the same as Saturday.
 Non-Prime customers can sometimes pick paid expedited Sunday shipping but it's rare in practice.